4.5. Raytracer¶

 Ray bending is currently limited to the inner aperture edges of

-The aperture stop must be explicitly defined as a surface within the optical setup.
+The aperture stop must be explicitly defined as a surface within the optical setup. (so an edge of a lens is not automatically used as limiting aperture)

 Given these restrictions and the experimental status of the feature,